sezanzeb/input-remapper/HELP.md

 done.
 Without crashing X. Without printing generic useless errors.
 Without colliding with other devices using the same keycodes.
 If it was that easy, an app to map keys would have already existed.

-# Folder Structure of Key Mapper in /usr

-Stuff has to be placed in `/usr/share/X11/xkb` to my knowledge.

-Every user gets a path within that `/usr/...` directory which is very unconventional, but it works.
-This way the presets of multiple users don't clash.

-**Presets**

-- `/usr/share/X11/xkb/symbols/key-mapper/<user>/<device>/<preset>`

-This is how a single preset is stored.

-**Defaults**

-- `/usr/share/X11/xkb/symbols/key-mapper/<user>/default`

-This is where key-mapper stores the defaults.
-They are generated from the parsed output of `xmodmap` and used to keep the unmapped keys at their system defaults.

-**Keycodes**

-- `/usr/share/X11/xkb/keycodes/key-mapper`

-Because the concept of "reasonable symbolic names" ([www.x.org](https://www.x.org/releases/X11R7.7/doc/xorg-docs/input/XKB-Enhancing.html)) doesn't apply when mouse buttons are all over the place, an identity mapping to make generating "symbols" files easier/possible exists.
-A keycode of 10 will be known as "<10>" in symbols configs.
-This has the added benefit that keycodes reported by xev can be identified in the symbols file.